Spatial causal inference in the presence of unmeasured confounding and interference: Identifiability of quantities under different graphs

-Many of the identifiability statements made in the manuscript are derived directly by existing theory on graphical models by viewing the edge dependencies in \cref{fig:graphs} in terms of the underlying spatial structure shown in \cref{fig:dag_underlying}.
-Here we prove any statements about identifiability of local and interference effects that are less obvious because they pertain specifically to the spatial structure of the observations or the presence of spatial interference.
+Here, we state and prove all identifiability (and lack of) results stated in \cref{sec:pairs}.
+For identifiability, we view the dependencies in \cref{fig:graphs} in terms of the underlying spatial structure shown in \cref{fig:dag_underlying}.
+Causal graphs have been used to establish nonparametric identifiability of causal estimands in a variety of settings \citep[e.g.][]{pearl1995causal, pearl2000models, avin2005identifiability, vansteelandt2007confounding}, and in the presence of interference explicitly \citep{ogburn2014causal}.
+Many of the statements we prove here have proofs that are straightforward based on the existing theory on graphical models \citep{spirtes1993causation, pearl1995causal, pearl2000models}, but we include them here for completeness.
+Furthermore, we prove any statements about identifiability of local and interference effects that are less obvious because they pertain specifically to the spatial structure of the observations or the presence of spatial interference.